 If you feel that you’re constantly doing everything at home, you’re probably not alone.
 And yes this applies to both moms and dads- parents in general really.
 Sometimes it’s difficult to get your kids in on the housework.

 But, finding this motivation to organize- not only yourself or your household, will also go a long way when it comes to getting your family on-board.

 Though we’ve previously talked about apps to organize your family, today we’ll talk about how to organize your family so you aren’t doing all the work.
 And if you need ideas, here are more home organization tips for moms.

 Sounds good, right?
 I’m fortunate that Kyle helps out a lot of with housework.
 In fact, he’s better at getting everything initially cleaned.
 I’m great with upkeep and I don’t mind deep cleaning.
+In fact, if I have a cleaning schedule to work with?
+I will keep things organized and tidy.
 Sweet B helps out a little and it’s something that we’re going to work on with Squeaker.